Weaverize/certbot-dns-ovh/README.md

 Docker container for creating and renewing (wildcard) certificates on OVH DNS

+# Deprecated !
+As of Certbot 0.26 an OVH plugin has been included.
+See official [changelog](https://github.com/certbot/certbot/blob/master/CHANGELOG.md#0260---2018-07-11) on [certbot/certbot](https://github.com/certbot/certbot/).

 # Building container
 To build the container simply run the following command: